NY AG Schneiderman finally flexes muscles against Wall Street

 Early in his tenure, Schneiderman was knocked for seeming more like the state legislator he used to be than a prosecutor.
 He has been less adept at grabbing headlines than Spitzer or Cuomo, and while he may have held banks accountable, he was less likely to push out ahead with cases.

-In 2011, in his first year as attorney general, Schneiderman accused BNY Mellon Corp, the world's largest custody bank, of overcharging pension funds on foreign currency trades, alleging the bank made $2 billion.
+In 2011, in his first year as attorney general, Schneiderman accused BNY Mellon Corp (BK.N), the world's largest custody bank, of overcharging pension funds on foreign currency trades, alleging the bank made $2 billion (1.17 billion pounds).
 But the civil action was hardly novel, as similar cases had already been filed in other parts of the country.

 People close to Schneiderman characterize him as patient and low-key.
 While Spitzer runs in Central Park in his free time and Cuomo rides a Harley Davidson motorcycle, Schneiderman practices yoga.

-But lawyers say that banks should not be fooled by Schneiderman's demeanor.
+But lawyers say that banks should not be fooled by Schneiderman's demeanour.
 He carries a big stick, namely the Martin Act, a New York state securities law that is powerful for prosecutors because it often does not require proof of intent to deceive.
-Some lawyers have criticized the law as too broad, with some saying it has been superseded by federal law.
+Some lawyers have criticised the law as too broad, with some saying it has been superseded by federal law.